Phone: 01244 323 070

 Fraud - Civil

-Jamie has a particular interest in cases involving allegations of fraud and dishonesty, including claims based on misrepresentation, conversion, trespass to goods, financial mis-selling and restitution.
+Jamie has experience in cases involving allegations of fraud and dishonesty, including claims based on misrepresentation, conversion, trespass to goods and restitution.

 Jamie also has experience dealing with applications and proceedings relating to contempt of court under CPR 81 including providing advice, drafting pleadings, and representing parties at the trial of such matters.